Council provides a weekly garbage collection service. Garbage bins are collected from all residential, non-residential and non-rateable properties.

 - dirt, dust, ashes, hair or other similar material unless it has been securely wrapped or contained

 - glass or other sharp objects unless they are securely wrapped

 - slops, liquid waste or offensive material, and

-- anything that can go in your recycling bin or green waste bin.
+- anything that can go in your recycling bin or organics bin.

 Do not overfill your bin as this can create litter.
 The lid must be fully closed when placed out for collection.